Use Cutting-Edge Open-Weight AI Coding Models in Kilo Code

 Learn More →Use Hosted

-Access 400+ models including all major open-weight models through Kilo Code's hosted service.
+Access 500+ models through Kilo Code's hosted service, including leaderboard favorites from MiniMax, Qwen, Z.ai, Mistral, DeepSeek, NVIDIA, Arcee, and more.
 Pay only for what you use, no markup.

 All Models →Bring Your Own Keys

-Connect your own API keys from providers like OpenRouter, Together AI, or direct model providers.
+Connect your own API keys from providers like OpenRouter, Together AI, Google AI, Arcee, Z.ai, or any compatible direct model provider.
 Full control, full flexibility.